Skip to Content

 • Calculated MELD score — MELD score calculated from lab values.
 This score is updated periodically while awaiting transplant.

-• MELD exception score - MELD exemptions may be granted for the following conditions: hepatocellular carcinoma, cholangiocarcinoma, cystic fibrosis, hepatopulmonary syndrome, familiar amyloid polyneuropathy, and certain other disease-specific conditions.
+• MELD exception score — MELD exemptions may be granted for the following conditions: hepatocellular carcinoma, cholangiocarcinoma, cystic fibrosis, hepatopulmonary syndrome, familial amyloid polyneuropathy, and certain other disease-specific conditions.

 • Inactive status — Temporarily ineligible for a deceased-donor liver transplant.

 Your MELD score determines your priority on the transplant waiting list.
-Your MELD score is reflective of the likelihood of death within a three-month time frame.
+Your MELD score reflects the likelihood of death within three months.

 Family House provides an affordable “home away from home" for liver transplant patients and their families.